Personal profile

 My research focus revolves around the complex legal framework created for employment (contractual) statuses, and how such a structure can be used as an artifice when individual voices are raised in discontent within the workplace.
 For 'power concedes nothing without a demand' (Frederick Douglass, 1857).

 Currently, there is a clear need for more empirical employment law research that works hand-in-hand with black letter and doctrinal approaches in order to facilitate rigorous evidence-based policy formation and evaluation.
-However, there are many constraints when researching conflict at work, for example, the difficulty in extracting information from employment tribunal judgments.
+However, there are many constraints when researching conflict at work, for example, the difficulty in extracting information from employment tribunal (ET) judgments.

 During my doctoral research I completed a significant review for two books which was published in ‘New Technology, Work and Employment’ (2022):